LuanSilveiraSouza/LuanSilveiraSouza/README.md

 ## Hello World!
 Welcome to my Github :v:

+My name is Luan da Silveira de Souza.
+I'm 18 years old, programming since 2017.
+I found myself in technology world and day by day I'm more passionate about its power to solves real world problems!
+Currently I'm finishing my High School integrated with a Computer Technician course in IFRS and working as Integration Engineer at LinkApi.
 Here you can check all the work and studies that I'm doing!

 ---